 Marinated Tomato Salad

-This refreshing marinated tomato salad is the perfect accompaniment to any kind of poultry, beef, or fish.
-It’s also easily portable for a picnic or barbecue and works best when made ahead of time!
+This refreshing marinated tomato salad is the perfect accompaniment to any poultry, beef, or fish.
+It's also easily portable for a picnic or barbecue and works best when made ahead of time!

 Servings 2 to 4